gabrielle95/DeadMansDrawClient/README.md

     "autopick": "true"
 }
 ```
+## Creating your first match

+The next few steps describes the steps necessary to set up a test match and connect two clients to play against each other.
+The text refers to the java client, but it can be replaced with your favorite one.

+### Prerequisites

+* As a preparation please download the precompiled binary version of the java client "SpcJavaClient-1.0-SNAPSHOT-jar-with-dependencies.jar" from /example_clients/SPCJavaClient/taget.
+* Please make sure that SapMachine 17 or any other Java 17 compatible JDK or JRE is installed on your system.
+Check that entering java --version in a comand prompt reports a java version 17 or higher.
+* You also need a REST client to interactively create a match.
+We recommend Postman, but anything will do.

+### Creating a match
+Using Postman create a POST request to the endpoint https://slhpc2023.appspot.com/api/matches.
+In the body use the following text:
+{
+    "playerids": ["<Your user id>", "<dummy user id>"],
+    "tags": ["<Something unique>"]
+}
+The user id is the one we gave your team, the dummy user id is 000000000000000000000000.
+Set up basic authentication with your user id and password.
+Send the request.
+The response returned from the arena server should look like this:
+{
+    "id": "<match id>",
+    "randomSeed": "<random seed>"
+}

+Both <match id> and <random seed> are unique strings.
+We will not use the random seed in this guide, but the match id is essential, as it identifies the match that you want to connect your clients to.

+There are multiple ways to continue from here.
+Choose one that you like.

+a) running two separate instances of the java client; one for each player.
+b) running one instance, playing the role of both players
+c) waiting for a tag instead of connecting to the specific match

 # REST API Interface
 There is an extensive OpenAPI documentation under [/docs](https://slhpc2023.appspot.com/docs) path of the server.